Hastings Piano Teacher

 - orchestra or band conducting.

-- classroom music lessons (theory, signing, keyboard, guitar, ukulele, pitched percussion, violin/cello).
+- classroom music lessons as a relief teacher (theory, singing, keyboard, guitar, ukulele, pitched percussion, violin/cello).

 - accompanying soloists or groups.

 If you are interested in discussing your needs, please contact Wendy